XCSoar/XCSoar/XCSoarV4-README.txt

 - Arm advance to work outside AAT sector if already been in that sector
 - Prevent landing/takeoff detection when GPS is disconnected
 - Configuration of lat/lon units
+- Changed 'aircraft rego' to 'competition ID' to be consistent with IGC
+- Improved cropping of polygons
+- Minor bugfixes

 Dialogs changed:
  dlgConfiguration.xml